Hearnseu/iOSHWCodec/README.md

 # hwCodec
-iOS video hardware encoding and decoding basic demo,for ios8.0 and above.
+An iOS video hardware encoding and decoding basic demo, for iOS8.0 and above.